The Year of Mission

 This is an exciting new season of the Revival movement.
 The Holy Spirit has enkindled a missionary fire in the heart of our nation, and now he is sending out every member of the Church to spread the Good News—sharing the gift of our Eucharistic Lord with those on the margins.
 And YOU are invited to be a part of it!

 If you feel called to live this mission in a way that’s unique to you and your strengths, we have created a Year of Mission Playbook just for you!
 Use this comprehensive guide to discern and embark on your Eucharistic mission.
-Download the guide below, and read on to learn more about how you can become a Eucharistic Missionary.
+Download the guide below, receive spiritual formation with the Year of Mission webinar series, and read on to learn more about how you can become a Eucharistic Missionary.

 An African American man prays in a church pew